 Though widely distributed throughout tropical waters, the Galapagos is one of the few places on the planet where both subspecies of the frigate bird – Great and Magnificent – coexist and share a habitat.
 This is possible because they don’t compete over nourishment or nesting areas.
 Great frigates remain close to the coast, while Magnificent frigates– the larger of the two – have more pelagic tendencies and look for nourishment in the open ocean for long periods of time.
 When seen from a distance, it can actually be kind of hard to tell which one is Great and which is Magnificent.
-However, subtle differences in colour can aid in telling them apart.
+However, subtle differences in color can aid in telling them apart.
 Great male frigates have a greenish sheen on their plumage, while Magnificent males’ sheen is purple.
 Some of the best places to observe them in larger numbers are Genovesa Island (visited through our Northern Islands itinerary) and North Seymour Island, both of these islands are part of our Galapagos tours itineraries.

 It’s important to know that the nest is built even before a frigate has found a mate.
 It’s actually part of the mating process!
 Male frigates build their nest atop flat surfaces with a combination of guano and twigs.
 The quality of the nest along with the redness of the male’s pouch while it displays it mid-air is what the female will take into account before choosing a partner.
 Frigate bird females only lay one egg, every other year, because it can take as long as a year to nest the juvenile, and then an additional half a year before it flies.
 It is actually the bird with the longest period of immaturity, relying on its parents for nourishment even after it decides to start flying.
 It’s not uncommon to see chicks as big as their parents, still covered in juvenile feathers, patiently waiting under the sun for their parents to arrive with food.